|

 Second Grade Year

-- All Year: Children begin preparation in their Youth Faith Formation classes
+- All Year: Children begin preparation in their Family of Faith classes

 Second Grade Year